Your browser is out of date

 With an updated browser, you will have a better Medtronic website experience.
 Update my browser now.

 The Medtronic NURO™ system delivers electrical pulses through a needle to stimulate the afferent fibers of the tibial nerve that runs posterior to the medial malleolus and extends to the sacral nerve plexus.
 This treatment, called Percutaneous Tibial Neuromodulation (PTNM) or Percutaneous Tibial Neurostimulation (PTNS), can restore* bladder function and quality of life for your OAB patients — without the side effects of medications† or potential self-catheterization.1,2 ‡

 Animation of percutaneous tibial neuromodulation (PTNM) procedure using the NURO system.

 More information (see more) Less information (see less)

 PTNM involves placing the needle electrode into the lower, inner aspect of either leg, slightly cephalad to the medial malleolus.
-A ground pad is snapped to a fitting on the underside of the NURO device, and then adhered to the instep of the foot or the medial aspect of the calcaneus on the same leg.
-Then the needle holder is connected to the needle.
+A ground pad is snapped to a fitting on the underside of the NURO device, and then adhered to a clean, smooth area of skin within reach of the needle insertion site.
+Typical areas of application include the instep of the foot or the medical aspect of the calcaneus on the same leg as the needle insertion.